jagadeesh-gajula/Personal-Conda-Envs/README.md

 This file contains various ways to import data into python.

 Included::
-  From delimited files
+  From delimited files.
-  Relational databases (SQL)
+  Relational databases (SQL).
-  Scraping websites (need little html knowledge) from API without key ( You might need key for some API ) PDF documents
+  Scraping websites (need little html knowledge). from API without key ( You might need key for some API ).
+  PDF document.

 I included only one CSV file no PDF and database should be yours.